-The subject is considered controversial among Nix users and developers in terms of design, development processes, and community governance.
+The subject is considered controversial among Nix users and developers in terms of design, implementation quality, and decision making process.
 In particular:

-New Nix users were and still are encouraged by various individuals to adopt flakes despite there being no concrete plan or timeline for stabilisation.
+New Nix users were and still are encouraged by various individuals to adopt flakes despite there being no stability guarantees and no timeline to conclude the experiment.

 This led to a situation where the stable interface was only sparsely maintained for multiple years, and repeatedly suffered breakages due to ongoing development.
 Meanwhile, the new interface was adopted widely enough for evolving its design without negatively affecting users to become very challenging.

-As of the 2022 community survey, more than half of the user base, a third of which were relative beginners, relied on experimental features.
+As of the 2022 and 2023 surveys, more than half of the respondents, a third of which are relative beginners, rely on experimental features.